jishmachiraykal/Microcontroller-Embedded-C-Programming/host/first_C_Program/hello_World/README.md

 * main function should return int as return type according to the standard

-* printf is a function to print some tests and do various things
+* printf is a function to print some texts and do various things

-* Every executable statement should end with semicolon

 * In C, every executable statement should end with a semicolon(;)